 Do you have an idol?

 I have so many.
 The women in my life are pretty epic!
-My Mother is a powerhouse and the reason for my resiliency - it's been instilled form birth.
+My Mother is a powerhouse and the reason for my resiliency - it's been instilled from birth.
 My sister is the most nurturing human I have ever known and an amazing mum to my nephew.
-If I can be half the women these two are in life I'll be lucky.
+If I can be half the women these two are in life, I'll be lucky.

 I also take inspiration from my peers who spin so many plates and make it look easy.
 We're all finding our own place in this crazy world and I buzz off my birds who are carving their own way with such grace and gumption.

 How do you keep yourself going through a humpday?

 Music usually gets me through.
 Headphones on loud and my GIRLvsCANCER playlist.
 Exercise really helps me to zone out too.
 Getting some headspace in the day makes me a lot more productive.
 When all else fails cuddles with my nephew does the trick!

 That it's just posting pretty pictures to channels.
 So much work goes into a successful Social Media program.
 Tone of voice and aesthetic, to segmentation and paid posts.
 Everything is born from a strategy and framework that takes lots of work and time to test and perfect.

 Having been through chemo and spending all my time in bed I genuinely do love my own company.
 I adore getting into bed with a chick flick or a good book.
 I also love hanging out with my family.
 It refuels my soul.